 Attitudes Towards Education

 Today, education of children is not limited to the information and facts they are expected to learn.
 Rather, educators take into account the emotional, social, and physical well-being of the student in addition to the information they must master.
 Medieval Islamic education was no different.
 The 12th century Syrian physician al-Shayzari wrote extensively about the treatment of students.
 He noted that they should not be treated harshly, nor made to do busy work that doesn’t benefit them at all.
-The great Islamic scholar al-Ghazali also noted that “prevention of the child from playing games and constant insistence on learning deadens his heart, blunts his sharpness of wit and burdens his life.
+The great Islamic scholar al-Ghazali also noted that “prevention of the child from playing new ones games and constant insistence on learning deadens his heart, blunts his sharpness of wit and burdens his life.
 Thus, he looks for a ruse to escape his studies altogether.”
 Instead, he believed that educating students should be mixed with fun activities such as puppet theater, sports, and playing with toy animals.

 The First Schools